openl2m/openl2m/docs/code/switches_app/drivers/junos_pyez/index.rst

 .. note::

-   The current drivers support Junos "ELS" device, ie. devices with Enhanced Layer2 Software.
+   The current drivers supports Junos "ELS" device, ie. devices with Enhanced Layer2 Software.
    This unifies commands.
 We have not tested against non-ELS device, such as some MX product line.